machinetranslate/machinetranslate.org/customisation/crawling.md

 description: Crawling the web for machine translation training data
 ---

-Web **crawling** is the process of automatically collecting large amounts of [training data](/customisation/training-data.md) for [language models](/concepts/language-model.md) and machine translation systems.
+**Crawling** or **web scraping** is the process of automatically collecting large amounts of [training data](/customisation/training-data.md) for [language models](/concepts/language-model.md) and machine translation systems.
-Crawling is used to acquire [parallel data](/customisation/parallel-data.md) by visiting bilingual or multilingual websites and extracting parallel text sets.
+Web crawling is used to acquire [parallel data](/customisation/parallel-data.md) by visiting bilingual or multilingual websites and extracting parallel text sets.
-Another approach is to use web crawling to collect monolingual text in a target language.
+Another approach is to use crawling to collect monolingual text in a target language.

 ### Process